budermike/neural-ode-galaxy-gen/01_foundations/README.md

 ### Trace Cheating (main open problem)

-The biggest current issue is trace cheating: the model exploits the stochastic Hutchinson estimator to drive delta_log_p artificially large, causing the NLL loss to diverge toward -∞ instead of learning the target distribution.
-Addressed with FFJORD regularization, Hutchinson trace estimation and gradient clipping — partially resolved but not fully stable.
+The biggest current issue is trace cheating: the model exploits the trace of the Jacobian to drive delta_log_p artificially large, causing the NLL loss to diverge toward -∞ instead of learning the target distribution.
+Addressed with FFJORD regularization, Hutchinson trace estimation and gradient clipping, partially resolved but not fully stable.

 ### Implementation findings

-- **Adjoint correctness verified**: gradient error scales as O(h) with Euler steps, confirming correct adjoint implementation
 - **Incorrect MLE formulation**: early runs omitted the delta_log_p term in the change-of-variables formula, causing the model to learn nothing
 - **Activation functions**: ReLU replaced with Tanh for better